Developing 24 stitch optical illusion patterns for use on punchcard machines and more.

 Copy and paste the first image onto the blank canvas and colors-invert the result To draw straight lines on a Mac, use the pencil tool to place the starting pixel.
 Hold and drag the mouse to the desired endpoint.
 As this is done, a guiding line will appear.
 When the endpoint is reached and the mouse is released, that line disappears and the selected area will fill with the chosen color.

-When using the 2-pixel brush, the mouse must be placed slightly into the second row of cells prior to dragging it for the line to remain straight and in the proper rows.
+When using the 2-pixel brush, the mouse must be placed slightly into the second row of cells before dragging it for the line to remain straight and in the proper rows.
 If an error is made, choose Edit, Undo, to eliminate any step.
 Continue to work on the color inverted file, and beginning with row 1 fill in every other row with a distinctly different color.
 To fix any layer before continuing, click on the rectangle select tool, and then again anywhere in the work window.

 Getting rid of the red: this will be the immediate appearance of the image in the window, disregard it.

 Right-click on Color/white, choose the foreground or background color or left-click on the Color bar, and click again to choose the color from the palette window.
 Choose rectangle-select cool, click on the result to fix the image, and the color window will disappear.
 The result: Copy and paste the file onto the initial image, there will be dotted lines upon the placement, Click on the rectangle tool again, and then in the work window for the final png repeat.
 Change the image Mode to Indexed BW if its end use is a download to an electronic machine Why is it different than the Kinder repeat?
-It is easier in drawing to color in white squares as opposed to black, so the repeat in the pub is actually the above, color reversed.
+It is easier in drawing to color in white squares as opposed to black, so the repeat in the pub is the above, color reversed.
 Punchcard machine users may mark the black squares and then punch all others.

 The last step: if colors are to be changed every 2 rows, remember to use double length or to program/punch the last png double length.
 An illustration for the full double-length punchcard repeat.
 The above, 12X36 repeat was color reversed and tiled twice to meet the 24-stitch width requirement.
 The 36-row height also meets the minimum height requirement for punchcards to roll in continuous patterning.

 Mark the black cells in the image below on the card, and punch all the white ones.
-These fabrics often are often more interesting using the tuck setting than the slip stitch one.
+These fabrics are often more interesting using the tuck setting than the slip stitch one.

 I have a lifetime supply of copper yarns from my jewelry-making days.
 This repeat is more a maze than a mosaic.
 Using a fishing line or wire can sometimes also produce interesting effects.